 Mental Health at work

 means something different to everyone but it’s time we all got on the same page.
-With 1 in 6 working age Australians living with mental illness, and an annual cost to businesses of almost $11 billion dollars, we need to start taking action and equipping our managers and workers with the skills to create mentally healthy workplaces.
+With almost a third of working age Australians living with mental illness, and an annual cost to businesses of almost $11 billion dollars, we need to start taking action and equipping our managers and workers with the skills to create mentally healthy workplaces.